marioc8/simple-terminal/README.md

 - st-dracula-0.8.2.diff
 ```
 Dracula is a color scheme made by Zeno Rocha based on Solarized.
 This patch make the Dracula color scheme available for st.

 https://st.suckless.org/patches/vim_browse/
 ```

 - st-newterm-0.8.2.diff
 ```
 This patch allows you to spawn a new st terminal using Ctrl-Shift-Return.
-It will have the same CWD (current working directory) as the original st instance.
+t will have the same CWD (current working directory) as the original st instance.
 ```

 - st-openclipboard-20190202-0.8.1.diff